anubhav1232/CLO835_Final-Project/README.md

-# CLO835 Final Project: Deployment of 2-Tiered Web Application
+# CLO835 Final Project: Flask App on EKS

-This project involves deploying a 2-tiered web application using Kubernetes on Amazon EKS.
+This repository contains the code and Kubernetes manifests for deploying a Flask-based web application on Amazon EKS.
+The application retrieves a background image from a private S3 bucket and displays it on the homepage.
+The image URL and other configuration values are stored in a ConfigMap.

-## Setup Instructions
+## Setup

-1. Clone this repository.
+### Prerequisites
+- AWS Account with IAM permissions for EKS, ECR, S3, etc.
+- eksctl installed
+- kubectl installed
+- Docker installed

+### Steps

+1. **Build and Push Docker Image**
-2. Build the Docker image locally.
+   - Build the Docker image for the Flask app and push it to ECR.

-3. Set up GitHub Actions for CI/CD.
-4. Deploy the application to Amazon EKS.
+2. **Create EKS Cluster**
+   - Create the EKS cluster using `eksctl`.

+3. **Deploy MySQL and Flask App**
+   - Apply the Kubernetes manifests (`kubectl apply -f k8s/`) to deploy MySQL and the Flask app.

+4. **Set up CI/CD with GitHub Actions**
+   - Configure GitHub Actions to automatically build and push Docker images.

+5. **Configure Flux for Automatic Deployment (Optional)**
+   - Use Flux to sync Kubernetes manifests from GitHub.

+### Accessing the Application

+Once deployed, access the Flask app via the external LoadBalancer URL provided by the Kubernetes service.